Democrats reach drug price deal, Biden upbeat on Manchin

-WASHINGTON (AP) — Democrats reached agreement Tuesday on plan to lower prescription drug costs for older people, capping out-of-pocket Medicare costs at $2,000 and reducing the price of insulin, salvaging a campaign promise as part of President Joe Biden’s $1.75 trillion domestic policy proposal.
+WASHINGTON (AP) — Democrats reached agreement on a plan to lower prescription drug costs for most older people, capping out-of-pocket Medicare costs at $2,000 and reducing the price of insulin, salvaging a campaign promise as part of President Joe Biden’s $1.75 trillion domestic policy proposal.

-Senate Majority Leader Chuck Schumer announced the deal, which is one of the few remaining provisions that needed to be resolved in Biden’s big package as the party moves closer to wrapping up negotiations.
+Senate Majority Leader Chuck Schumer on Tuesday announced the deal on one of the few remaining provisions that needed to be resolved in Biden’s big package as the party moves closer to wrapping up negotiations.
 Schumer acknowledged it’s not as sweeping as Democrats had hoped for, but a compromise struck with one key holdout Democrat, Sen. Kyrsten Sinema of Arizona.

-And Biden sounded upbeat about winning overall backing from another holdout, Democratic Sen. Joe Manchin of West Virginia, who threw the president’s plan in flux this week by refusing to endorse it.
+Biden sounded upbeat about winning overall backing from another holdout, Democratic Sen. Joe Manchin of West Virginia, who threw the president’s plan in doubt by refusing to endorse it.

-Biden said without divulging their private conversations, the senator was looking for the fine print details of the legislation.
-“But I think we’ll get there,” the president said.

 Democrats are rushing to overcome party battles and finish a final draft of Biden’s plan.
-House Speaker Nancy Pelosi said privately she expects to wrap up final draft by midday day and pave the way for voting as soon as Thursday on the overall package, according to her remarks at a closed-door caucus meeting.
+House Speaker Nancy Pelosi had hoped to wrap up the draft and pave the way for voting as soon as Thursday on the overall package, according to her remarks at a closed-door caucus meeting.
 But no votes have been scheduled.

-The stakes are stark as Democrats are warily watching governors’ races Tuesday in two states — Virginia and New Jersey — that are seen as bellwethers in the political mood of the electorate.
-Democrats are struggling to hold states that recently favored the party from Republicans.

-Still, Democrats shored up at least one unsettled provision — the prescription drug deal that had been scrapped from Biden’s framework in a blow to Democrats’ years-long effort to reduce pharmaceutical costs by allowing Medicare to negotiate for lower prices.
+Still, Democrats shored up at least one unsettled provision — reviving a prescription drug deal that had been scrapped from Biden’s framework in a blow to Democrats’ years-long effort to reduce pharmaceutical costs by allowing Medicare to negotiate for lower prices.

 “It’s not everything we all want.
 Many of us would have wanted to go much further, but it’s a big step in helping the American people deal with the price of drugs,” Schumer said at the Capitol.